aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 * `enable_backup_log`- (Optional, Available in 1.104.0+) Turn on or off incremental backup.
 Valid values: `1`, `0`.
 Default to `0`
 * `private_connection_prefix`- (Optional, Available in 1.105.0+) Private network connection prefix, used to modify the private network connection address.
 Only supports updating private network connections for existing instance.
 * `private_connection_port`- (Optional, Available in 1.124.0+) Private network connection port, used to modify the private network connection port.
+* `dry_run` - (Optional, Available in 1.128.0+) Specifies whether to precheck the request.
+Valid values:
+  * true: prechecks the request without creating an instance.
+The system prechecks the required parameters, request format, service limits, and available resources.
+If the request fails the precheck, the corresponding error message is returned.
+If the request passes the precheck, the DryRunOperation error code is returned.
+  * false: checks the request.
+After the request passes the check, an instance is created.

 -> **NOTE:** The start time to the end time must be 1 hour.
 For example, the MaintainStartTime is 01:00Z, then the MaintainEndTime must be 02:00Z.

 -> **NOTE:** You must specify at least one of the `capacity` and `instance_class` parameters when you call create instance operation.